-A Realist of a Sort
+A Realist, of a Sort

 Well-known contemporary Ontario artist, Karen Phillips Curran was conceived in Newfoundland but has spent much of her life in the Ottawa valley.
 Her Airforce father gave her a grounding in discipline.
 Her artistic mother encouraged her creative sensibility.

-Karen has painted and drawn from an early age.
+The Ontario artist has painted and drawn from an early age.
 A facility with the pencil garnered her a place in a high school dedicated to art education.
 There, drawing and painting were only the beginning; studies included art history, life drawing, drafting, illustration and typography, ceramics and printmaking, and once in a while she went to her math and science classes.

 These days she lives in the Ottawa valley in her cabin at the edge of the woods, with her purpose-built studio.
-Its steel cladding, glistens in the sun, and beckons her each morning.
+Its steel cladding glistens in the sun and beckons her each morning.

 If you have questions for this Ontario artist or want to arrange a studio visit please call Karen at 613 433-2758 or email her at email@example.com.